How to ID Land Hermit Crabs

 1. Eyestalks compressed → 3

 2A.
-Eyestalks Sub-cylindrical, boby colour purple, brown reddish tone → Coenobita brevimanus
+Eyestalks are of sub-cylindrical, body colour is dark purple, purple, reddish purple, red bean and brown. → Coenobita brevimanus

 2B.
 Upper part of eyestalks is cylindrical, bottom part is rather thick, body colour red tone → Coenobita clypeatus